 Top 5 Reasons You Should Use WordPress for Your Small Business Website

-Is WordPress good for a small business website?
+If you have a small business is WordPress a good choice?
 You bet it is, and in this post, I’m going to share the top five reasons why it should be your content management system (CMS) of choice.

 There are several key factors that make this open-source CMS the leading choice for small businesses time and time again.
 Here are just five of the top reasons to use WordPress for small business.

 One of the biggest benefits of WordPress for small business is that it’s free software.
 And, when it comes time to upgrade your site, you can bypass the need to hire a web technician or designer because WordPress is scalable, and it operates as open-source software (more on that later).
 Keep in mind, you will still have to pay for hosting and a domain, and some plugins also carry a cost.

 You don’t need to be a tech genius to use WordPress for small business.
 You can manage the content on your website with little to no technical training and without the help (or cost) of a web designer.
 The platform’s simple WYSIQYG (What You See Is What You Get) system allows users to easily edit text and add or delete images.
 Almost anything you need can be accessed and edited within the CMS, and if it can’t, there’s likely a plugin you can install that will help you.
 With WordPress your web design ideas come to life.

 When using WordPress for business, scalability is key.
 Changes in business goals and marketing strategies can happen rapidly, and your website needs to be able to adapt to those changes.
 With WordPress, you’re never locked into a specific set of functions.
 You can accommodate a new marketing initiative without completely redesigning your entire website.
 Using WordPress for your business website means your site can evolve as your business grows.

 4. WordPress is Search Engine Friendly